By Harichandan Arakali

-In the September quarter, Wipro reported net profit growth of 28.5 percent, but that lagged the 34 percent gain recently posted by market leader TCS and 64 percent for HCL Technologies Ltd (HCLTECH.NS).
+In the September quarter, Wipro reported net profit growth of 28.5 percent, but that lagged the 34 percent gain recently posted by market leader TCS and 64 percent for HCL Technologies Ltd.

-Consolidated net profit was 19.32 billion rupees ($314.15 million), exceeding analysts' estimate of 18.6 billion rupees, Wipro said on Tuesday after markets closed.
+Consolidated net profit was 19.32 billion rupees (194.49 million pounds), exceeding analysts' estimate of 18.6 billion rupees, Wipro said on Tuesday after markets closed.